Skip to content

 curl -fsSL https://raw.githubusercontent.com/ZaneL1u/cloud-cli-proxy/main/scripts/install.sh | bash

-Or download the matching archive from Releases, or go build ./cmd/cloud-claude.
+Also available from Releases or go build ./cmd/cloud-claude.

 bash